Geerodge/docker-compose-laravel/README.md

 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`

+## Statamic Tweaks

+Follow [these instructions](https://statamic.dev/tips/storing-laravel-users-in-files) to change users to be stored in files rather than databases.

+Then use the command `php please make:user` or `docker-compose exec php php please make:user`.

 ## Permissions Issues

 If you encounter any issues with filesystem permissions while visiting your application or running a container command, try completing one of the sets of steps below.